StephanieML/HMT-SCS-2018/docs/md.md

 ## where you can find the scripts

 This repository includes a `scripts` directory with some scripts you can load run from the sbt console.
-To do that, start the console:

-    sbt console

-Then, at the console prompt, use the sbt `:load` utility to load a  script.
-(Note the preceding colon!)
-Example:
+### Loading and running scripts

+The root directory of this repository has a build file that resolves HMT project code libraries with their dependencies, so from the root directory of the repository, you can:

+1. Start an interactive console:  `sbt console`
+2. From the console, load a script, e.g., `:load scripts/scholia.sc` (note the colon preceding the `load` command!)

+### Examples of using included scripts

+**Display scholia for an *Iliad* line**:  from the sbt console,

+    :load scripts/scholia.sc
+    scholia("urn:cts:greekLit:tlg0012.tlg001:1.1")

+**Create a facsimile for a codex**:  from the sbt console,

-    :load scripts/SCRIPT.sc
+    :load scripts/facsimile.sc
+    facsimile("urn:cite2:hmt:msA:")
+    facsimile("urn:cite2:hmt:msA:", 4) // formats display in 4 columns

 ## To learn more